scottnonnenberg/blog/pages/posts/2017-04-19-hard-won-lessons-five-years-with-node-js.md

 ### Classes

-*When I was first getting started with Node.js, I was writing [scraper](https://scottnonnenberg.com/work/#liffft-2012-q-1-to-2013-q-2).
+*When I was first getting started with Node.js, I was writing a [scraper](https://scottnonnenberg.com/work/#liffft-2012-q-1-to-2013-q-2).
 It didn't take me long to realize that if I didn't do something, I'd make a whole lot of requests in parallel.
 This alone was an important discovery.
 But since I hadn't yet fully internalized [the power of the ecosystem](/n-for-node-js-nerp-stack-part-1/#2-many-modules-available-via-npm), I sat down and wrote my own parallelism limiter.
 It worked, and made sure that there were never more than N requests in progress at any given time.*

 *Later, I needed to introduce a second area of parallelism limits in the app, to ensure that we only pulled the information for N users at a time.
 But I started running into really weird problems when I introduced a second instance of my class into the process.
 My logs didn't make sense.
 Eventually I realized that [CoffeeScript](http://coffeescript.org/)'s class property syntax didn't give me a new array for every instance, but one shared across all of them!*